PowerShell/PowerShell-RFC/1-Draft/PowerShell-StartupConfig.md

 ### Datafile Formats
 The format for the datafile could take many forms; XML, json, Linux Config, or .ini.
 I chose PowerShell Data format assuming that anyone that is configuring PowerShell is familiar with PowerShell constructs, and code is available to convert a PSD1 file to an object before the engine is started.
-The location of the config file is somewhat forced due to PowerShell's side-by-side requirements, so a global location (.e.g. `/etc/`) would greatly complicate the configuration file to cover multiple versions.
+The config file location is somewhat forced due to PowerShell's side-by-side requirements, so a global location (.e.g. `/etc/`) would greatly complicate the configuration file to cover multiple versions.